HossamMohsen7/zod-express-validator/README.md

 app.post("/info/:userId", validator, controller);
 ```

+### Error Handling

+If there is a validation error in the request, the error handler will be called with an object containing the errors for each of the request parts.
+If you don't specify an error handler, the default error handler will be used, which will throw a `RequestValidationError` that contains the property `errors` with the validation error.

 ## Typescript Support

 This package fully supports Typescript, and will infer the types of your request and response payloads.